Dominexis/Collatz-Conjecture/README.md

 # Collatz Conjecture
-A collection of scripts and tools for studying the Collatz Conjecture.
+A collection of scripts and tools for studying the Collatz conjecture.

 Start with some number `n`.
 If `n` is odd, multiply it by 3 and add 1.
 Conversely, if `n` is even, divide it by 2.
 Repeat this arbitrarily many times.

-The Collatz Conjecture states that all natural numbers, when applying the above rule, will eventually reach 1.
+The Collatz conjecture states that all natural numbers, when applying the above rule, will eventually reach 1.

-A more general version of the Collatz Conjecture exists to account for 3 loops in the negatives, 0, and the positive loop containing 1.
+A more general version of the Collatz conjecture exists to account for 3 loops in the negatives, 0, and the positive loop containing 1.

 ## Collatz Loop Formula
 A central part of the study is the Collatz loop formula.
 It takes a sequence of powers of 2, which represent the division steps of the Collatz sequence, and returns the value that will return to itself after said Collatz sequence.